0000duck/06_stl_reader/README.md

 # 06_stl_reader
-3D model reading from stl file both binary and ascii

 Load a stl file of 3D model:
   1)STLreader class read both ascii and binary format of 3D model